ssato/python-anyconfig/README.rst

 * Ini w/ configparser
 * XML w/ lxml or ElementTree (experimental)
 * Other formats some pluggale backends support (see the next sub section)

+.. [#] This name took an example from the 'anydbm' library in python dist,

 Other anyconfig backend modules
 ---------------------------------